Areas of Learning

 We follow the Early Years curriculum and plan our activities around the different areas of learning according to each age group.

-● Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.
+Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measurements.

 Ofsted Registration & Inspection

-Our nursery is registered with and inspected by Ofsted, as a regulated child care provider within the London Borough of Greenwich.
-We are able to provide child care to children aged 9 months to 5 years old, we are registered for 35 children per day.
+Our nursery is registered with and inspected by Ofsted, as a regulated childcare provider within the London Borough of Greenwich.
+We are able to provide childcare to children aged 9 months to 5 years old, we are registered for 43 children per day.

 As an Ofsted registered nursery, we rigorously abide by government legislation regarding the educational and safety needs of all pre-school children.
 We comply with all current legislative child care and educational requirements.